igorfrancetic/freeforall/README.md

 README

-**Replication Data for the paper titled "Free-for-all: Does crowding impact outcomes because hospital emergency departments do not prioritise effectively?"**
+**Replication package for the paper titled "Free-for-all: Does crowding impact outcomes because hospital emergency departments do not prioritise effectively?"**

 Author: Igor Francetic